codingwithmagga/mathvizanimator/PULL_REQUEST_TEMPLATE.md

 ## Template

 Please delete all the above lines (including this one) and replace <ISSUE_NUMBER> with the issue you are fixing with this PR.
+Fill out the topics below if necessary.

 Fixes #<ISSUE_NUMBER>